- Sara Anderson, PhD, MA

 Sara Anderson, PhD, MA

-Sara Anderson is an Assistant Professor at West Virginia University in the Department of Learning Sciences and Human Development.
+Sara Anderson is a Senior Researcher at Child Trends.
 She studies pre-K, child care, and residential mobility, with a specific focus on children in rural areas and on informing public policy.

 Kelli Caseman, MA